idaholab/virtual_test_bed/doc/content/pbfhr/reflector.md

   condition arrays.
-So, if nekRS represents a heat flux boundary condition internally as an `std::vector<double>`, this involves reading from a [MooseVariable](https://mooseframework.inl.gov/source/variables/MooseVariable.html) representing heat flux (which can be transferred with any of MOOSE's transfers to the nekRS wrapping) and writing into nekRS's internal arrays.
+So, if nekRS represents a heat flux boundary condition internally as an `std::vector<double>`, this involves reading from a [MooseVariable](https://mooseframework.inl.gov/source/variables/MooseVariable.html) representing heat flux (which can be transferred with any of MOOSE's transfers to the nekRS wrapping) and writing into nekRS's internal vectors.

 Accomplishing the above three tasks requires an intimate knowledge of how nekRS stores its solution fields and mesh.
 But once the wrapping is constructed, nekRS can